Things To Do

 Football

-Football is the most popular sport in Lucena, with many local clubs and a strong community following the local and national teams.
+Football (soccer) is the most popular sport in Lucena, with local teams and a passionate fan base.

 Basketball